edunfelt/plaintext-science/report/content/subsections/ss1.md

 ### A subsection
-A subsection with some text as well, and a reference @PortugalBasicQuantum2022 (to an article) as well as to an equation: (\ref{eq:tensor}).
+A subsection with some text as well, and a reference @PortugalBasicQuantum2022 (to an article) as well as to an equation: (@eq:tensor).
 We can also reference a section as follows: see section @sec:intro.